 Conners, the 2014 U.S. Amateur runner-up, will play in his second Masters.
 Two of the top three finishers last year at Augusta missed the top 10 this week.
 Rickie Fowler was tied for 17th while 10 strokes back at 10-under with a final-round 69, and Jordan Spieth (72) was 7-under.

 “I definitely feel like I got good work done heading into next week,” Fowler said.
 “I’m feeling good.”

 Stuard finished with 66 to get to 15-under.
 Kevin Streelman closed with an 8-under 64 and was 14-under.
 He missed tying the course record when, after four-straight birdies, he hit his approach from the 18th fairway into the gallery and bogeyed.

-It was a wild round for Conners, a Canadian who had not won on any of the PGA Tour’s affiliated circuits.
+It was a wild round for Conners, a Canadian who had not won on any of the PGA Tour’s affiliated circuits — he had finishes of second and third earlier this season.
 He had 10 birdies and four pars that sandwiched four consecutive bogeys on the front nine.

-He had a one-stroke lead when he rammed home a 34-foot birdie putt at No. 12, and stayed a stroke up with a tap-in birdie at the 14th.
+Conners had a one-stroke lead when he rammed in a 34-foot birdie putt at No. 12, and stayed a stroke up with a tap-in birdie at the 14th.

 Moore joined Conners at the top of the leaderboard with an 8-foot putt at No. 16 that was his fourth birdie in five holes.